 What Does Shakshuka Mean?
 What is it Called in Other Countries?

-For the tomato sauce, you can use diced or crushed tomatoes, depending on how chunky you like your sauce.
+For the tomato sauce, you can use diced or crushed tomatoes, depending on how chunky you like your tomato mixture.

-While it does have very flavorful spices in it, Shakshuka isn’t necessarily spicy.
+While it does have very flavorful spices in it, Shakshuka doesn’t have a spicy taste.
 If you are worried about it, then you can omit the cayenne.